DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - The key BCP/DRP steps are:
     - 🚡Develop contingency planning policy
     - 🚡Conduct BIA (business Impact Analysis): During the business impact analysis phase, you must identify the business priorities of your organization to assist with the allocation of BCP resources.
 You can use this same information to drive the disaster recovery planning business unit prioritization.
-        - 📝Performing a Business Impact Analysis (BIA) is critical in developing a Business Continuity Plan (BCP) and a Disaster Recovery Plan (DRP).
+        - 🎈BIA (business Impact Analysis): Performing a Business Impact Analysis (BIA) is critical in developing a Business Continuity Plan (BCP) and a Disaster Recovery Plan (DRP).
 The BIA identifies all critical functions and processes so the organization can prioritize them based on criticality.
 The BIA also involves calculating risk for the identified business functions so that vulnerabilities are prioritized appropriately.
+        - In business continuity planning, qualitative and quantitative evaluations are performed and relative priorities are established primarily during the Business Impact Analysis (BIA) stage.
+            - ⚒️Qualitative evaluations might consider impacts on intangibles such as customer reputation
+            - ⚒️Quantitative evaluations typically rely on calculations such as Single Loss Expectancy (SLE) and Annualized Loss Expectancy (ALE) to measure the impact on tangible assets.
     - 🚡Identify controls
     - 🚡Create contingency strategies
     - 🚡Develop contingency plan